Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/II - Fundamentals.md

 Great, we can  define how well a roll goes.
 Now we need to define what we should compare that to.
 Enter **Obstacle** (Ob).

-Ob determines *how many successes are required to succeed*.
+Ob determines *how many successes are required to succeed*, and how difficult a task is to complete.
 You need only reach the Ob on a Check to succeed, but getting more can often be beneficial.

 In addition, we can set an Ob using another character's roll - their successes determine our Obstacle.

+When we refer to an Obstacle, the nomenclature is to say "Ob /[level of the Obstacle].
+A task that has an Obstacle of 4 would be refered to as an Ob 4 task.

 Let's go back to those examples and see who succeeded.